 Africana Studies is an interdisciplinary field.
-This means that many of our courses are taught by faculty based in a traditional department, such as History or English.
+This means that many of our courses are taught by faculty based in a department outside of AFST, such as History or English.
 So, research in Africana Studies tends to employ the tools of various fields.
 You will learn about those tools in AFST 399, Africana Studies Methodologies.
 This course is required for all Africana Studies majors and minors.

 To do an Honors project or Independent Study, you will need to find a professor who will oversee your work.
 The best way to do that is to approach a professor who has taught a course you enjoyed, or who is involved in research you find interesting.
 Look at their directory pages or personal websites to get an idea of who is working on what.
 Then, send that professor an email asking for a meeting to discuss your research interests, and to see if they can work with you on an independent project.

 Ask for a meeting even if you're having trouble coming up with a research topic.
 Most faculty have ideas for projects that are manageable by students.
 You can also look at our list of completed Honors projects to see examples of exemplary student work.